 All rights reserved.

-RAVICTI is a trademark of Hyperion Therapeutics, Inc.
+RAVICTI is a registered trademark of Horizon Therapeutics, Inc

 glycerol phenylbutyrate liquid